nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 **Checking validity of data input**

-1.If the command recognised is the add command, the parameters will first be checked for their validity.
+1. If the command recognised is the add command, the parameters will first be checked for their validity.
 The following functios will be called in sequence:
 	- isValidDate()
 	- checkNumInput()
 	- illegalCharacterChecker()

 **Creating NurseScheduleAddCommand object with User Input**

-2.If the parameters are valid, a NurseScheduleAddCommand object is created, which will be passed back to `NurseScheduleInstance.runCommandLoopUntilExit()`.
+2. If the parameters are valid, a NurseScheduleAddCommand object is created, which will be passed back to `NurseScheduleInstance.runCommandLoopUntilExit()`.

-3.The Command objected is then executed and `NurseScheduleList.addSchedule()` will be called which creates a NurseSchedule object an adds it into the array list.
+3. The Command objected is then executed and `NurseScheduleList.addSchedule()` will be called which creates a NurseSchedule object an adds it into the array list.

 **Saving NurseSchedule objects into .txt file**

-4.The command loop then calls `NurseScheduleStorage.writeToFile()` which starts the process of writing detials of all existing Nurse Schedule objects within the Arraylist into a specific .txt file.
+4. The command loop then calls `NurseScheduleStorage.writeToFile()` which starts the process of writing detials of all existing Nurse Schedule objects within the Arraylist into a specific .txt file.

-5.Control is then returned to NurseScheduleInstance.
+5. Control is then returned to NurseScheduleInstance.

 ### 5.4.3 Delete